logdna/logdna-agent-v2/utils/stress_test/README.md

 ## Running in K8s

-Test can run as a separate container in a pod that is part Daemon Set, that is based agent DS.
+Test can run as a separate container in a pod that is part DaemonSet, which is based Agent DaemonSet.
+Test DS is running **logdna-agent--stress-test** namespace.
-One test pod includes 2 containers:
+Each test pod includes 2 containers:
 - stress-test
 - logdna-agent